Víctor Marte

 Víctor Manuel Marte (born November 8, 1980) is a Dominican former Major League Baseball pitcher.
 He is 6 ft 2 in and weighs 265 lb.
 Marte bats and throws right-handed.

 He was the 500th Dominican Republic player to debut in Major League Baseball.

 Career

 Marte pitched for the Hiroshima Toyo Carp of Nippon Professional Baseball before signing with the Royals.

 Marte was designated for assignment by the St. Louis Cardinals on October 3, 2013.

-Marte throws four pitches — a four-seam fastball in the mid 90s with good tailside break, a slider in the low-to-mid 80s, a splitter in the low 80s, and a changeup in the mid-to-high 80s.
-The curve is used more against right-handed hitters, and the changeup is used more against left-handers.
+Marte threw four pitches — a four-seam fastball in the mid 90s with good tailside break, a slider in the low-to-mid 80s, a splitter in the low 80s, and a changeup in the mid-to-high 80s.
+The slider is used more against right-handed hitters, and the changeup is used more against left-handers.